 CBD capsules are typically taken twice a day, once in the morning and then again at night.
-CBD capsules can contain anywhere from 10mg to 30mg of CBD.
+30mg CBD capsules are the most common dose, but this can range from 10mg - 30mg depending on who is manufacturing.
 The CBD content is not necessarily the best way to judge a CBD capsule as there are other factors, such as the quality of the CBD, the bioavailability of the carrier oil and how well formulated the capsules are.

 CBD capsules are taken like any other tablet or capsule you would use, whether it be a prescription medication or a vitamin.

 What is the recommended daily amount of CBD you should take?